How To Do A Zero Based Budget-Why It’s The Best Method

 Example of a Zero Based Budget

-Budget Monthly or By paycheck?
+Budget Monthly or By Paycheck?

 Below is an example of a biweekly pay schedule.
 For the month of September, it shows how to break the paycheck down by splitting some or most of the expenses in half, thereby not having so much coming out of a single check.
 (Notice that I put the expense in chronological order by due dates).
 The expenses at the bottom are the variable expenses that you can use envelope system with.
 The amount at the bottom is what you’d need to pull out for cash, every two weeks.